affinidi/affinidi-tdk/README.md

 Each module has its own README that you can check to better understand how to integrate it into your application.

-## Supported programming languages
+## Available modules

-The Affinidi TDK modules support the following programming languages:
+The Affinidi TDK offers the following modules and programming languages:

 |                                                   |                     Typescript                     |                     Python                     | Dart |
 | ------------------------------------------------- | :------------------------------------------------: | :--------------------------------------------: | :--: |